 Workforce Yarning Circle

-Working in partnership with the National Aboriginal Community Controlled Health Organisation (NACCHO) to design and deliver a two-day Workforce Yarning Circle to gather Aboriginal Community Controlled Health Organisations (ACCHOs), Aboriginal community-controlled RTO’s and relevant government and sector stakeholder groups, to identify health and human services workforce challenges and opportunities to increase workforce capacity.
+Together with NACCHO, the HSSO designed and delivered a 2-day National Workforce Summit Yarning Circle to gather ACCHOs, Aboriginal community-controlled RTO’s and relevant government and sector stakeholder groups, to identify health and human services workforce challenges and opportunities to increase workforce capacity.

-• Increased understanding of gaps and resources within the ACCHO & training sectors through mapping
+• Increased understanding of gaps and resources within the ACCHO and training sectors through mapping.

-• Development of fit-for-purpose solutions, pathways and action plans for ACCHOs to pursue
+• Developed fit-for-purpose solutions, pathways and action plans for ACCHOs to pursue.

-• Amplification of positive stories and learnings from the ACCHO sector
+• Shared positive stories and learnings from the ACCHO sector.

-• Development of a Community of Practice among ACCHO staff leading workforce and training in their organisations
+• Developed a Community of Practice among ACCHO staff leading workforce and training in their organisations.

 Project overview